 We all know 'feedback' to be something that is freely given but rarely requested.
 In actuality, employees should feel comfortable asking for feedback rather than waiting for the other shoe to drop.
 Similarly, leaders and managers should ask their employees for feedback, as well.
 You may discover whether your communication methods are effective!

 Remember that feedback sandwich we talked about earlier?
-While leadership can feel just as awkward giving feedback as employees do about receiving it, layering feedback in fluff is not only ineffective but can confuse employees.
+Layering feedback in fluff is not only ineffective but can confuse employees.
 Consider being direct with your teams but in a way that is both transparent and respectful.
 Research from the Journal of Managerial Psychology found that employees are motivated to improve their performance based on negative or unfavourable feedback' when the "feedback source is perceived to be credible, the feedback is of high quality and the feedback is delivered in a considerate manner."